 Malaria is a serious disease, sometimes fatal, caused by a parasite that is spread via mosquitoes that have been infected with it.
-Here are 11 interesting but deadly facts about malaria that you didn’t know of.
+Here are some interesting but deadly facts about malaria that you probably didn’t know of.

 92% of malaria cases along with 93% of all malaria-related deaths occur in Africa.